shikha1337/indiacheck/README.md

-# indiacheck
+# Indiacheck
-Check responses for certain URLs
+Python script to check responses for certain URLs